 Other studies show that CBD could potentially reduce inflammation caused by IBD.

 Studies have also shown that CBD’s anti-inflammatory properties could possibly boost immune health and reduce oxidative stress, which as we know can contribute to chronic inflammation.

 Not to mention, CBD has a well established safety profile, with less worrisome side effects than most prescription medications.

 Your pet’s digestion and CBD

-Here at All Paws Essentials, I know first-hand just how helpless it can feel to see your canine or feline friend suffer from digestive health problems.
-That’s why we offer various strengths of Pet Friendly hemp CBD oil and Delicious Hemp CBD pet treats.
+Here at All Paws Essentials, we know first hand just how helpless it can feel to see your canine or feline friend suffer from digestive health problems.
+That’s why we offer various strengths of Pet Friendly CBD oil and CBD pet treats.

 All of our products are free from the following:

 - Heavy metals